luizirber/brooksph.github.io/cv.md

 **Name of award, year(s)**

-Institute for Integrative Toxicology Fellowship, 2012-2015
+Ruth L. Kirchstein/Institute for Integrative Toxicology Fellowship, 2012-2015

 Alliance for Graduate Education in the Professoriate Fellowship, Spring 2015